Haos in Laos

-Haos In Laos (Хаос ин Лаос) was a Macedonian New Wave music and pop-rock band from Skopje, SR Macedonia from 1984–1987.
+Haos in Laos (Хаос ин Лаос) was a Macedonian new wave and pop-rock band from Skopje, SR Macedonia from 1984–1987.
 Its frontman Risto Samardžiev, formerly a vocalist of the band Cilindar, later started a successful solo career as a pop singer, while its drummer Borjan Jovanovski, later became a prominent journalist in the Republic of Macedonia, specialized on EU issues, a correspondent of Voice of America from Skopje and a spokesman of the former President of the Republic of Macedonia Boris Trajkovski.

-The guitarist of the Haos In Laos was Zlatan Milivojevic.
+The guitarist of Haos in Laos was Zlatan Milivojevic.